ReAct Prompting

 - Observation: the result returned by the tool or environment, which becomes new context for the next reasoning step.

 In current agent systems, the visible labels may differ.
 A platform might use tool-call blocks, function-call messages, planner logs, scratchpads, traces, or internal state rather than literal Thought, Action, and Observation strings.
-The core pattern is still the same: reasoning guides action, and action returns evidence that updates reasoning.
+The core pattern is still the same: reasoning or planning guides action, and action returns evidence or state that updates the next step.

 Lineage